Adam-Ratajczak/FluidSim/README.md

 \end{aligned}
 $$

-Therefore, divergence means that amount of fluid entering the cell must be equat to the amount of fluid leaving the cell.
+Therefore, divergence means that amount of fluid entering the cell must be equal to the amount of fluid leaving the cell.

 ## 3. About the algorithm:

 ### 3.1.
 Algorithm assumes that:
-- fluid is incompressible (the amount of fluid entering and leaving individual cell is same i.e divergence for each cell is equal to zero)
+- fluid is incompressible (the amount of fluid entering and leaving individual cell is same i.e. divergence for each cell is equal to zero)
 - density and viscosity in the entire system is constant
 - structure of the system is as follows:
     ```